labRadioVision/generative_diffraction_model/README.md

   -beta BETA            set the beta weighting for KL divergence

-  -random_height_dim RANDOM_HEIGHT_DIM set to 1 for random height and dimension generation, 0 to set an assigned target size and variable positions in nominal_position.mat, 2 for assigned target size, and relative position (x,y) to the transmitter (distance 4m)
+  -random_height_dim RANDOM_HEIGHT_DIM set to 0 to generate attenuations for random target height (H2<height<H1), dimension (T2<tm<T1) and variable positions in nominal_positions.mat, 1 to set an assigned target size (height, tm) and variable positions in nominal_position.mat, 2 for assigned target size (height, tm), and relative position (x,y) to the transmitter (distance 4m)

   -height HEIGHT        set the target height in m